The Real Cost and Timeline of a Data Mesh Consulting Engagement

 BottlenecksThe central team is a bottleneck for all data requests and changes.Bottlenecks are localized; domain teams are self-sufficient.

-By decentralizing data ownership, organizations move accountability to the source.
-This ensures those who create the data also own its quality, documentation, and evolution, a stark contrast to relying on a backlogged central BI team.
+By decentralizing data ownership, organizations move accountability to the source, so those who create the data also own its quality, documentation, and evolution - a stark contrast to relying on a backlogged central BI team.

 An expert consultant’s job is to implement the four core principles of data mesh: